Debating whether The Student Voice Prize is worth your time? We’ll convince you in five seconds or less!

 If you need a new stethoscope, microscope or even smartphone and laptop, get a brand-new one on us!

-The overall winner of The Student Voice Prize will not only be published in the Orphanet Journal of Rare Diseases, but he or she will also take home a casual £200!
+The overall winner of The Student Voice Prize will not only be published in the Orphanet Journal of Rare Diseases, but they will also take home a casual £200!

 If you happen to be one of the runner ups, don’t worry you’ll take home a cool £100 from the judges.